asreview/asreview/docs/source/intro/faq.rst

 Bayes classifier since it performs very well and needs little computation time.
 We have performed several simulation studies to evaluate performance of different classifiers on several datasets.
-See :doc:`simulation_study_results`.
+See :doc:`../guides/simulation_study_results`.
 We do not advise specific classifiers for specific jobs because we've not found enough evidence (yet) to make such recommendations.

 I already started labeling before I came across ASReview.
 How can I keep my former screening decisions when starting a new project in ASReview?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~